Cabot family: Boston Toast

 The widely known "Boston Toast" by Holy Cross alumnus John Collins Bossidy features the Cabot family:

 Kabotchnik v.
 Cabot

 In 1923, Harry H. Kabotchnik and his wife Myrtle petitioned to have his family name changed to Cabot.

-Some prominent Cabots of Boston (Judge Cabot of the Boston Juvenile Court; Stephen Cabot, headmaster of St. George's School, Middletown, R.I.; Dr. Hugh Cabot, dean of Michigan University Medical School) along with the Pennsylvania branch of the Order of the Founders and Patriots, the Historical Society of Pennsylvania, and the Genealogical Society of Pennsylvania counter-sued to prevent the change.
+Some prominent Cabots of Boston (Judge Cabot of the Boston Juvenile Court; Stephen Cabot, headmaster of St. George's School, Middletown, R.I.; Dr. Hugh Cabot, dean of University of Michigan Medical School) along with the Pennsylvania branch of the Order of the Founders and Patriots, the Historical Society of Pennsylvania, and the Genealogical Society of Pennsylvania counter-sued to prevent the change.

 Judge Charles Young Audenried eventually ruled for the Kabotchniks, as there was "nothing in the law to prevent it."